raj457036/TeraBlog/README.md

 # TeraBlog
-A Simple Plug and Play Blogging App made in Django
+A Simple Plug and Play Blogging App made in Django for Readers and Writers